karchit11/Sentinel/README.md

 AI Anomaly Detection: Implementing ML models to detect unknown "Zero-day" attacks.

 Export Reports: Ability to export threat reports as PDF/CSV for compliance.

-🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request